lukasjones/support_hero/README.md

 Limits:

-* The user cannot ask to swap the same day to multiple people. for example: if I asked to swap January 1st, 2015 with Mark and (before mark could confirm or deny my request) I asked to swap January 1st, 2015 with Amy, the system would give the user an error telling them it's not possible.
+* The user cannot ask to swap the same day with multiple people. for example: if I asked to swap January 1st, 2015 with Mark and (before mark could confirm or deny my request) I asked to swap January 1st, 2015 with Amy, the system would give the user an error telling them it's not possible.
 * The user will be given an error if they ask to swap a day that someone else has asked (but not been answered).